 There is less opportunity to get close to the buildings here than at other sites.
-El Castillo, dedicated to Kukulkan the Plumed Serpent, is no longer open for visitors to climb.
-(I climbed El Castillo in 2001, when it was still open to the public, and I admit, those steep steps were rather harrowing -- safer to observe from the ground.)
-But you can still tackle the stairs of the Interior Temple and the Observatory.
+El Castillo, dedicated to Kukulkan the Plumed Serpent, is no longer open for visitors to climb up but you can still climb the stairs of the Interior Temple and the Observatory.
 View the magnificent Temple of the Warriors and the sinister figure of chacmool gazing to the west; traditionally the direction of death, darkness and the colour black.

 The Great Ballcourt is one of the most impressive features of the site; an area where people literally played for their lives when the city was inhabited.
 If you speak quietly at one end of the court it can be heard hundreds of feet away at the other side due to the acoustics.